Fannon/u-he-preset-randomizer/README.md

 This is only a MVP, with limited functionality:
 * Generate fully random presets based on real values in your preset library
 * Explicitly pick which existing presets to use for randomization and define amount of randomness applied to them
+* Merge multiple chosen presets together, with randomness introduced by different ratios between them.

 Future features could be:
-* Merge chosen presets into the chosen base preset
 * Refine method of randomization:
   * "Clustered randomization", which keeps consistency within a module
   * "Stable mode", which doesn't introduce randomization into some parameters, which tend to produce unstable results, e.g. pitch.
 Which params those are, depends on synth.